drivechain-project/drivechain.info/_posts/2019-04-17-hard-to-understand.md

 ### 4. New Mindset: Non-Core Software Might Be Good

 The engineering task of "how to sidechain", is basically the task of "how to most efficiently abandon the mainchain host software".
+Ie, how to abandon Bitcoin Core (without destroying Bitcoin Core, or harming the 21 million BTC).

 The problem is that Bitcoin-Culture has evolved [an extreme aversion to all non-BTC projects](https://www.reddit.com/r/btc/comments/9i8obh/everything_wrong_with_the_btc_community_in_one/).